Mboalab/Mboalab_Outreachy-May-Aug-2022/May-August-Contributions/Priyansh_Singh/README.md

 # About Me
 I am an undergraduate student of IT.
-In my first year I started doing competitive coding and still today I am doing competitive coding.
+In my first year I started doing competitive coding and still today I am doing competitive coding (https://www.stopstalk.com/user/profile/ps_19).

 In my second  year I got to know about open source from GSoC and outreachy internship, I started contributing to repositories like kubernetes-client, Pycharm, Cherrypy, LoginRadius, Cataclysm-DDA, LLVM, Fedora etc. I have a lot of PRs merged into these repositories(https://github.com/ps-19).